-- Have a long-term health problem affecting your day-to-day living;
+- Have a long-term health condition (more than 12 months);

-- Living with stress, anxiety, depression or other mental health problems;
+- Living with stress, anxiety, depression or any other mental health condition;

-We’d encourage you to declare this to the University to find out what support is available.
+We’d encourage you to share this to the University to find out what support is available.

-It’s your choice on whether or not to declare that you are disabled.
+It’s your choice on whether or not to share that you are disabled.
 If the University knows, it’s then under a legal duty to make ‘reasonable adjustments’ to support your studies.

 Many students with dyslexia and other learning difficulties use support to manage their learning.
-If you or your tutor think that you may have learning difficulties, or you have a long term health problem or disability affecting your studies, we would encourage you to contact the Disability & Dyslexia Team.
-You can book appointments through your Campus Student Centre.
+If you or your tutor think that you may have learning difficulties, or you have a long term health problem or disability affecting your studies, we would encourage you to contact the Disability & Dyslexia Team within the Student Wellbeing Service by email email@example.com

 You may be entitled to extra support through the Disabled Students Allowance.
 You can find out more about this here: www.gov.uk/disabled-students-allowance-dsa

 Contact the Disability & Dyslexia Team within Student Wellbeing Service for further information.

 It’s not unusual for students at University to experience mental health problems.
 About one in four of us will have a mental illness in our lives.
 Find out more about the Mental Health and Wellbeing support on our Health pages.
 To see a member of the Mental Health team within the Student Wellbeing Service or to request counselling support, please complete the online referral form here: www.gre.ac.uk/student-services/support/student-wellbeing